sristy17/discussion-forum/README.md

-# React Forum
+# Discussion Forum

-Welcome to React Forum Project, a cutting-edge discussion forum built with a powerful technology stack that includes React for the frontend, Context API for seamless state management, Node.js for a robust backend, and MongoDB as the database solution.
+Welcome to Discussion Forum Project, a cutting-edge forum built with a powerful technology stack that includes React for the frontend, Context API for seamless state management, Node.js for a robust backend, and MongoDB as the database solution.
 This project is meticulously crafted to offer users a modern and engaging platform for diverse discussions across a multitude of topics.

 ## Table of Contents